Quebec inquiry calls for legal protections for journalists’ sources

 The goal is to ensure journalistic freedoms and the public's right to know, as well as safeguarding the roles of police and elected officials in a democracy.
 "Journalists inform us, police officers protect us, and elected officials guide us," the report says.

-The commission, which heard 74 witnesses after being set up last November, was told how both Montreal police and the provincial Sûreté du Québec obtained warrants to gain access to the phone records of some of the province's top investigative reporters, often obtaining the warrants with ease from justices of the peace.
+The commission, which heard 74 witnesses after being set up last November, was told how both Montreal police and the provincial Sûreté du Québec obtained warrants – often with ease from justices of the peace – to gain access to the phone records of some of the province's top investigative reporters.

 They were obtained in the course of internal police investigations into media leaks.